Reiryoku-Technologies/Time-Series-Archive/README.md

 The `periods` directory contains the symbol candlesticks/bars.

 ## Format
-All ticks and periods are stored in CSV files.
+All ticks and periods are ordered from oldest to newest and stored in CSV files.

 ### Ticks
 The ticks format.